simonpweller/quotes-api/README.md

 Take a look at the open issues.
 If you see something you would like to try, fork the project, make a commit and open a pull request.

 If you're unsure or struggling, don't be afraid to reach out.

+## Running this locally
+To run the API locally, clone the repo and run npm install followed by npm start